Intel CEO resigns after probe of relationship with employee

 “There are no new payments as part of his departure,” a source familiar with the company told Reuters.

-Reporting by Munsif Vengattil in Bengaluru, Stephen Nellis in San Francisco and Liana Baker in New York; writing by Peter Henderson; editing by Bernard Orr and Bill Rigby
+Reporting by Munsif Vengattil in Bengaluru, Stephen Nellis and Noel Randewich in San Francisco, and Liana Baker in New York; editing by Bernard Orr, Peter Henderson and Bill Rigby